sgredding/HCI-B2018-Portfolio/README.md

-#HUman-Computer Interactions: An Exploration of Design
+#Human-Computer Interactions: An Exploration of Design
 ###Good Design, Bad Design
 Our first project was an analysis of good and poorly designed elements of our own school website:
 Good: https://medium.com/@simonredding_21579/an-example-of-good-design-3260a5160c34 Bad: https://medium.com/@simonredding_21579/an-example-of-bad-design-46004ac9ec7d